“Fast, Reliable, and Accurate Internet Performance Testing”

 Xfinity$20 – $300150 – 6,000 MbpsCableMultiple plans, good customer ratings, some plans have data caps

-Which is better: AT&T or Xfinity Internet?
+Which is better: AT&T vs Xfinity Internet?

-AT&T Fiber offers faster download and upload speeds, better service terms, and higher customer satisfaction than Xfinity.
+Weighing AT&T vs Xfinity for your Internet needs, AT&T Fiber offers faster download and upload speeds, better service terms, and higher customer satisfaction than Xfinity.
 However, its pricing is slightly higher for similar speeds.

 Therefore, Xfinity may be a better choice for affordable internet and discounted bundles, at least during the introductory pricing period, which usually lasts one to two years before standard pricing applies.

-Xfinity’s prices and available speeds depend on your location, so the savings over AT&T Fiber will vary by area.
+Xfinity’s prices and available internet speeds depend on your location, so the savings over AT&T Fiber will vary by area.

 Some Xfinity plans may require contracts, a 1.25 terabyte data cap (with possible overage fees), and a fee for equipment rental.
 In contrast, AT&T Fiber offers clear service terms: free equipment, no data caps, and no contracts.